 There are many names for this site.
 Some call it Davidson Center, and others name it Ophel Archaeological Garden, Jerusalem Archaeological Park, or simply Archaeological Park.
 All these names refer to the same place.
-More specifically, different parts of the same place.
+More specifically, different parts of the same site.
 And further, in the post, we will explain the names.

 Jerusalem Archaeological Park is located within the Old City Of Jerusalem near the Western Wall.
 Dung Gate is the closest one.
 If you enter it through the Dung gate and walk along Batei Mahase street, then you will see it to your right.
 But the main entrance is beneath Batei Mahase street.
-You will have to walk in the opposite direction to Ma’alot ha-Rav Shlomo Goren street and take the stairs down.
+You will have to walk in the opposite direction to Ma’alot Ha-Rav Shlomo Goren street and take the stairs down.

 Map of the Old City:

 And here is my photo of the Old City Map sign that I saw during one of my visits:

 Note: you can click on the image to enlarge it.

 On the photo of the map above, Davidson Center is located in square K10.

 Directions And Parking

 Jerusalem Archaeological Park